mmosca/FormationFlightDocs/docs/flight-controller/ardupilot.md

 ### Set the serial port for MSP

 Find the correct `SERIALX_PROTOCOL` instance for the serial port on which your Radar module is connected.
-You'll then set `SERIALX_PROTOCOL` to `32` for MSP
+You'll then set `SERIALX_PROTOCOL` to `32` for MSP. `SERIALX_BAUD` and other related settings should be kept at their default, which is 115200 baud.

 ### Enable the Radar OSD